wbamberg/idl-reference/docs/nsIResumableChannel.md

 asyncOpen or open is called.
 Calling resumeAt after open or asyncOpen
 has been called has undefined behaviour.

-@param startPos the starting offset, in bytes, to use to download
-@param entityID information about the file, to match before obtaining
- the file.
-Pass an empty string to use anything.

 During OnStartRequest, this channel will have a status of
  NS_ERROR_NOT_RESUMABLE if the file cannot be resumed, eg because the